jrowellfx/lsseq/README.md

 1)  First make sure you have `python 3.6` installed on your machine, you can do this simply by typing `python3.6` at the command prompt.
-If you are told `"command not found"`, then you need to download and install it, there are many helpful websites to get this going.
-Not the least of which is [Python.org](https://www.python.org/).
+If you are told `"command not found"`, then you need to download and install it, there are many helpful websites to get this going, not the least of which is [Python.org](https://www.python.org/).

-2)  Download `lsseq-2.100.tar.gz` assuming that the latest version is `2.100` (if not just grab the latest one), you can find it in the `dist` directory of this
+2)  Download `lsseq-2.100.tar.gz` assuming that the latest version is `2.100` (if not just grab the latest one), you can find all versions in the `dist` directory of this
     repo: [jrowellfx/lsseq/dist](dist)

 3)  Uncompress the file:
     ```
-    $ tar -xvf lsseq-2.100.tar.gz
+    $ tar -xvzf lsseq-2.100.tar.gz
     ```
 4)  install the commands and supporting python module:
     ```